Operation Epsom: Analysis

 Having had to commit his last reserves to contain the British offensive, on 29 June Rommel requested permission from Hitler to allow the 7th Army to begin a fighting withdrawal towards the River Seine; a move which would be mirrored by German forces in southern France to form a new front line along the Seine towards the Swiss border.
 This was partially endorsed by Hausser, who on 30 June proposed a retirement from Caen.
 Encouraged by the fighting in the valley of the Odon, Hitler stated that "we must not allow mobile warfare to develop", committing his troops in Normandy to "a policy of aggressive and unyielding defence".
-On 2 July, British patrols obtained the first evidence of this, reporting that south of the Odon, the Germans were digging in.
-Aerial photographs taken two days later showed large numbers of new weapon positions and by 8 July, the German forces facing VIII Corps had entrenched themselves.
+On 2 July, British patrols obtained the first evidence of this, reporting that south of the Odon the Germans were digging in.
+Aerial photographs taken two days later showed large numbers of new weapon positions and by 8 July, the German forces facing VIII Corps were dug in.
 Some local adjustments occurred as both sides sought to improve their tactical position and the 12th SS Panzer Division captured Fontaine-Étoupefour on 2 July.

 VIII Corps, in battle for the first time, had broken through elaborate German defensive positions and advanced nearly 6 mi.
 By throwing in their last reserves, the Germans had been able to achieve a defensive success at the operational level, by containing the British offensive.
 More than 4,000 casualties were inflicted upon the British but the effort cost the Germans more than 3,000 men.
 The German commanders had been forced to commit their armoured reserves piecemeal to meet threats as they developed, counter-attacking at a disadvantage.
 Over 120 German tanks were destroyed, the organisation of the remaining forces was disrupted and their offensive power much reduced.
 With few infantry divisions to relieve them, the panzer divisions were forced to remain in the front line rather than disengaging to recover.

 Stephen Hart wrote in 2007 that post-war memoirs by Allied generals led to disputes along national lines during the 1950s and 1960s, with American historians generally critical of Montgomery and the actions of the Anglo-Canadian forces, while "pro-Montgomery" historians set out to refute them.
-Also published during this period were the national official campaign histories, which were thoroughly-researched but avoided detailed critical analysis of the controversies.
+Also published during this period were the national official campaign histories, which were thoroughly researched but avoided detailed critical analysis of the controversies.
 During the 1980s, revisionist writers concentrated on the perceived deficiencies of the Allies and since the late 1990s, two schools of thought have been revising the revisionists, some expanding on revisionist work by providing a more detailed campaign analysis and those who have tried to show that the techniques employed by the Anglo-Canadian forces were realistic for the circumstances encountered Normandy.